MJspitta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. Change the group owner to school for the file hello
 100. Change owner and group of all files and directories in working directory
 101. Change owner and group owner of symbolic link
+102. Change owner of file if it has a specific owner